-One way to investigate the contigs would be to BLAST them against public databases.
-In this tutorial we will take out five of the contigs and BLAST them.
-Note that you need to be connected to the internet to do this.
+One way to investigate the contigs would be to see if there are any similar sequences in public databases.
+This can be done using the BLAST program suite.
+In this tutorial we will run a BLAST search of five of our contigs against data held at the NCBI.
+You need to be connected to the internet to do this tutorial.